-The federally listed species are the Whooping Crane (Grus americana), Pitcher's Thistle (Cirsium pitcher), the Eastern Prairie Fringed Orchid (Plantanthera leucophaea), and the Northern Long-eared Bat (Myotis septentrionalis).
+The federally listed species are the whooping crane (Grus americana), pitcher's thistle (Cirsium pitcher), the eastern prairie fringed orchid (Plantanthera leucophaea), and the northern long-eared bat (NLEB) (Myotis septentrionalis).

-The Whooping Crane depends on large, open wetland ecosystems to eat, roost, and make their nests.
+The whooping crane depends on large, open wetland ecosystems to eat, roost, and make their nests.
 No known nesting or migration sites were identified near the corridor.
 Since this species distribution is not restricted to Wisconsin and because of the extent of the mid-western experimental population expansion project of the USFWS, the species is not extensively tracked by the WDNR within the NHI.

-The Pitcher's Thistle is found in open sand dunes and low open beach ridges of the Great Lakes' shores.
+The pitcher's thistle is found in open sand dunes and low open beach ridges of the Great Lakes' shores.
 There is no habitat (sand dunes) in the project proximity.
-The Eastern Prairie Fringed Orchid is found in a wide variety of habitats, from mesic prairie to wetlands such as sedge meadows, marsh edges, even bogs.
+The eastern prairie fringed orchid is found in a wide variety of habitats, from mesic prairie to wetlands such as sedge meadows, marsh edges, even bogs.
 There is no known habitat identified in project proximity.

-The Northern Long-eared Bat is found in caves and mines, swarming in surrounding wooded areas in autumn.
-During late spring and summer, the Northern Long-eared Bat roosts and forages in upland forests.
-Continued suburban development, rural habitat loss and fragmentation from woodland home sites, invasive shrubs and herbaceous plants, and loss or harvest of large, mature trees diminish the habitat for Northern Long-eared Bat.
-WDNR determined that there are no known Northern Long Eared Bat maternity roost trees within 150 feet and no known hibernacula within 0.25 miles of the proposed project.
+The NLEB is found in caves and mines, swarming in surrounding wooded areas in autumn.
+During late spring and summer, the NLEB roosts and forages in upland forests.
+Continued suburban development, rural habitat loss and fragmentation from woodland home sites, invasive shrubs and herbaceous plants, and loss or harvest of large, mature trees diminish the habitat for NLEB.
+WDNR determined that there are no known NLEB maternity roost trees within 150 feet and no known hibernacula within 0.25 miles of the proposed project.

 As mentioned previously in the indirect effects analysis, there are numerous historic resources within the broader study area.
-Wisconsin's Architecture and Historic Inventory (AHI) indicates that there are 4135 historic listings for Fond du Lac County and 2708 historic listings for Sheboygan County.
+Wisconsin's AHI indicates that there are 4140 historic listings for Fond du Lac County and 2718 historic listings for Sheboygan County.
 Wisconsin also keeps an Archaeological Site Inventory that includes known archaeological sites, cemeteries, and cultural sites.
 Determinations of Eligibility for the NRHP have not been performed for most of the resources listed within these databases.
 Directly within the WIS 23 corridor there are 19 potential historic sites.
 Effects to all these resources were avoided or determined to have no adverse effect.

 The Wade House Historic Site is under state ownership and is being managed by the State Historical Society for preservation.
 The St. Mary's Springs Academy is eligible for the NRHP and is a functioning school.
 Facility changes by the owner over the past decade have altered the contributing characteristics and the historic significance of this resource.
 Future management decisions could change the historic integrity of the site.
-The Sippel archaeological site directly on the corridor is a small Yankee homestead/farm in the town of Greenbush.
+The Sippel Archaeological Site directly on the corridor is a small Yankee homestead/farm in the town of Greenbush.
 It was occupied between 1848 and 1875.
-Data collection by WisDOT on this site was performed in 2014 in areas that could be affected by a WIS 23 improvement in accordance with the Section 106 Memorandum of Agreement for this project.